Keemotion/dynamodb-json-translator/README.md

 ```

+## Description
+Implemented DynamoDB type prefixes are:

+- S - string
+- N - number
+- B - binary
+- BOOL - boolean
+- NULL - null(or undefined)
+- SS - string set
+- NS - number set
+- BS - binary set
+- L - list(list of attributes with DynamoDB types)
+- M - map(identical to JSON map, no DynamoDB prefixes)

 ## Notes
-  - SS, NS and BS are converted to DynamoDB format if and only if all values of the JSON array have the same type as the first element
+  - Set types for SS, NS and BS are converted to DynamoDB format if and only if all values of the JSON array have the same type as the first element
+  - Numeric ranges, string lengths and binary buffer behavior depends on the platform where they run
+  - Decided to use 3rd party `Buffer` implementation against the intrinsic **NodeJS** because it is easier to make it run in the browser(the class used is from https://github.com/feross/buffer)